 The Kakerdaja Raba Matkarada national park is about an hour outside of Tallinn and here you can hike through bogs and forests.
 The peatlands are typical to Estonia and many kilometres of boardwalks have been constructed allowing you to cross them.

 Not far from here is also a Museum of Soviet Vehicles, which was another favourite on my trip.
 Someone collected a ton of old rusty vehicles and put them in a huge yard for display, including various Cold War era military vehicles and some brightly coloured caterpillar machines that seemed like rescue vehicles from a Thunderbirds episode.

 I’ll end this post with one last recommendation for Tallinn, just to reward only those who scrolled all the way to the end.

 The pub Kompressor in Tallinn’s old town makes the best damn pancakes I’ve ever tasted in my life.
 They’re seriously so good I had to go back the next day for more.
 I know that’s quite a specific tip, but this pancake pub is seriously a must-visit in Tallinn.
 I’ll be very upset with you if you don’t.
 Just trust me on this one.

-Tallinn travel costs: there are kind of two realities in Estonia.
-If you’re within the old walled Medieval town of Tallinn, the prices will be quite high — close to countries in Western Europe.
-But anywhere outside this small area, it’s much more inexpensive — even as little as half the cost.
-Touristy Tallinn wasn’t cheap, but in the local town of Parnu I had an amazing plate with fresh herring and many sides for just 5 EUR, for example.
+Tallinn travel costs: as far as travel costs go, there are basically two realities in Estonia.
+If you’re anywhere within the old walled Medieval town of Tallinn, the prices will be quite high — close to countries in Western Europe.
+But anywhere outside this small area, it’s much cheaper — even as little as half the cost.
+In the town of Parnu, I had an amazing plate with fresh herring and many sides for just 5 EUR, for example.